Bigbossbro08/openage/doc/ideas/gameplay.md

  - Automatic skill groups to create balanced matches
  - Scale wonder cost to max pop and number of players (make wonders great again)
  - We can show the world that competitive games can be free open source!

+### Reconnect

+ - When players still in lobby voted for wait option they will have ability to reconnect.

 ### Tournament mode